-- Complete a minimum of 12 hours of Honors courses - A minimum of 6 of these 12 hours must be in engineering.
-The available engineering honors courses are found in the departmental requirements section below. - For the honors courses outside of engineering, students can take sections of State Minimum Core courses as well as honors physics. - Participate in an undergraduate research or design experience, and prepare an undergraduate thesis - Fulfill any additional departmental requirements.
+- Complete a minimum of 12 hours of Honors courses at the UofA.
+Honors credit earned from AP courses or other institutions does NOT count towards these minimum honors requirements. - A minimum of 6 of these 12 hours must be in engineering.
+The available engineering honors courses are found in the departmental requirements on our Engineering Honors Program website. - For the honors courses outside of engineering, students can take sections of State Minimum Core courses as well as honors physics. - Participate in an undergraduate research or design experience, and prepare an undergraduate thesis. - · Fulfill any additional departmental requirements.